History of the hamburger: Origins

 The word sandwich was not recorded until the 18th century.
 Many cultures claim invention of the sandwich, but it was given its name around the year 1765 in honor of the English aristocrat John Montagu, 4th Earl of Sandwich, who preferred to eat sandwiches so he could play cards without soiling his fingers.
-In 1840 Elizabeth Leslie Cook included a sandwich recipe in her cookbook and it appeared in the local cuisine of the United States.
+In 1840, Elizabeth Leslie Cook included a sandwich recipe in her cookbook and it appeared in the local cuisine of the United States.

 Hamburg and its port

 Minced meat was a delicacy in medieval cuisine, red meat usually being restricted to the higher classes.
 Very little mincing was done by medieval butchers or recorded in the cookbooks of the time, perhaps because it was not part of the sausage-making process that preserves meat.

-During the first half of the 19th century, most European emigrants to the New World embarked from Hamburg, and New York City was their most common destination.
+During the first half of the 19th century, most European emigrants to the New World embarked from Hamburg, Germany, and New York City was their most common destination.
 Restaurants in New York offered Hamburg-style American fillet, or even beefsteak à la Hambourgeoise.
 Early American preparations of minced beef were therefore made to fit the tastes of European immigrants, evoking memories of the port of Hamburg and the world they left behind.